AlexKa03/Technical_University/2. OOP/27.02.2023/1. Add People In List/README.md

-# Add People and Number In List Advanced
+# Add People and Number In List

 ## To make a program adding persons in a list